 Landslides are a major threat to human lives and infrastructure in mountain ranges worldwide.
 Beyond the direct hazard due to the moving mass, landslides can initiate natural hazard cascades by damming rivers and initiating catastrophic flash floods and debris flows (e.g. Costa, 1985; Costa and Schuster, 1988; Cui et al., 2009).
-Through such long-range effects, even unwitc8Eng: Text added. omorphometric indices have been developed to quantify the probability of landslides obstructing the valley and the stability of the resulting dams (Swanson et al., 1986; Canuti et al., 1998; Ermini and Casagli, 2002; Korup, 2004; Tacconi Stefanelli et al., 2016).
-However, studies on the formation ${}^{c9}$ of ${}^{c10}$ landslide dams and lakes, and on its dependence on factors ${}^{c11}$ that influence topography, such as ${}^{c12}$ contributing drainage area ${}^{c13}$ of rivers at their damming location, geologic ${}^{c14}$ preconditioning and ${}^{c15}$ long term climatic forcing are scarce.
+Through such long-range effects, even

-20 nessed landslides occurring in remote areas matter.
-Many landslide dams tend to fail shortly after c8their formation (Tacconi Stefanelli et al., 2015), while resistant dams get filled by sediments, complicating their documentation and the assessment of their impoundment potential.
+20 unwitnessed landslides occurring in remote areas matter.
+Many landslide dams tend to fail shortly after their formation (Tacconi Stefanelli et al., 2015), while resistant dams get filled by sediments, complicating their documentation and the assessment of their impoundment potential.
 Thus, most landslide dam and lake inventories only contain relatively large dams.
+Several geomorphometric indices have been developed to quantify the probability of landslides obstructing the valley and the stability of the resulting dams (Swanson et al., 1986; Canuti et al., 1998; Ermini and Casagli, 2002; Korup, 2004; Tacconi Stefanelli et al., 2016).
+However, studies on the formation of landslide dams and lakes, and on its dependence on factors that influence topography, such as contributing drainage area of rivers at their damming location, geologic preconditioning and long term climatic forcing are scarce.

-Several gec1Contributing drainage area at the damming position has been considered $a^{c2}$ n important variable in computing obstruction and stability indices (e.g. Ermini and Casagli, 2002; Korup, 2004; Tacconi Stefanelli et al., 2016; Swanson et al., 1986). c3This
+Contributing drainage area at the damming position has been considered an important variable in computing obstruction and stability indices (e.g. Ermini and Casagli, 2002; Korup, 2004; Tacconi Stefanelli et al., 2016; Swanson et al., 1986).
+This

-30 attention to drainage area is due to the long term evolution of mountain landscapes: drainage area, as a proxy for discharge, is c4 is related to river flow length (Hack, 1957), channel slope (Flint, 1974) and river width (Finnegan et al., 2005; May et al., 2013). c5 In particular, the latter two properties may exert a strong control on river damming by landslide deposits and on the volume of the thereby created lakes.
+30 attention to drainage area is due to the long term evolution of mountain landscapes: drainage area, as a proxy for discharge, is related to river flow length (Hack, 1957), channel slope (Flint, 1974) and river width (Finnegan et al., 2005; May et al., 2013).
+In particular, the latter two properties may exert a strong control on river damming by landslide deposits and on the volume of the thereby created lakes.